 SuiteApps and Sandbox Accounts

-NetSuite sandbox accounts provide areas for the development and testing of bundles without disrupting day-to-day business activities in your NetSuite production account.
+NetSuite sandbox accounts let you develop and test bundles without disrupting your day-to-day business in your NetSuite production account.
 You can use one or more sandbox accounts for development and testing of your own bundles as well as for testing bundles from external sources such as independent software vendors (ISVs).

 For general information about using sandbox accounts, see NetSuite Sandbox.
-The NetSuite Development account is an alternative to using Sandbox.
+The NetSuite Development account is another option besides Sandbox.
 For details, see The Development Account, NetSuite Development Accounts, and the SuiteApp Development Process with SuiteBundler.

 Note:

-Support for bundle operations varies across the different types of NetSuite accounts, including sandbox accounts.
+Support for bundle operations varies between different types of NetSuite accounts, including sandboxes.
 See Bundle Support Across Account Types.

 Sandbox Bundle Deployment Models